synclounge/synclounge/README.md

 # Plex Together

 Plex Together is a tool to sync Plex content across multiple players in multiple locations.
+Built with [Electron](http://electron.atom.io), Plex Together runs on Windows, Mac and Linux.

-This early alpha release does not include a compiled binary.
-If you are unfamiliar with debugging, NodeJS and port forwarding, this release is not for you.
+**This early alpha release does not include a compiled binary.
+If you are unfamiliar with debugging, NodeJS, Electron and port forwarding, this release is not for you.
 But don't worry!
-In the near future we'll be releasing a more user friendly update which includes public PlexTogether servers for everyone to use if they want.
+In the near future we'll be releasing a more user friendly update which includes public PlexTogether servers for everyone to use if they want.**

 ## How it works
 Plex Together aims to keep multiple viewing sessions in sync regardless of whether the clients are in the same room or across the globe.
 To do this Plex Together utilizes a middle-man server to communicate between each of Plex Together clients.
 Users choose their Plex client, decide on a Plex Together Server and Room name and join up.
 Friends can then also do the same.
 Whoever joins first will become the host.